-Updated March 19, 2020: Due to numerous church closings, and a “less-than-10” gathering policy affecting many men’s events and Bible study groups, we’re releasing the new MEN'S MINISTRIES app 12 days early!
+Updated April 19, 2020: Due to numerous church closings, and a “less-than-10” gathering policy affecting many men’s events and Bible study groups, we released the MEN'S MINISTRIES app 12 days early!
 Why?
 Because the 225+ FREE discipleship resources on the MEN'S MINISTRIES app are perfect for group study—but also personal and family devotions!

 MEN, while you’re at home with your family, or meeting in homes with smaller groups, you can utilize the app to do Bible studies on dozens of important family-related topics.
 Go ahead!
 Take advantage of this early release and use the extra time together to grow closer to Christ as a family!
 And when your men’s groups begin meeting again, you’ll be all set to show them this new Bible study resource for men!